HEALTH AND SAFETY CODE

 (C) public and private agencies provide pregnancy prevention counseling and medical referrals for obtaining pregnancy prevention medications or devices, including emergency contraception for victims of rape or incest;

-(3) the physician who is to perform the abortion or the physician's agent:
+(3) the physician who is to perform or induce the abortion or the physician's agent:

 (A) provides the pregnant woman with the printed materials described by Section 171.014; and